Codesmith512/Minimum/README.md

 Operations can be found in the below section

 ##Memory
-All memory is the same size and is unsigned. (default to 1B) All memory wraps around.
+All memory is the same size and is unsigned (defaults to 1B).
+All memory wraps around.
 (BE CAREFUL, THE POINTER DOES WRAP)

 ###The Heap
-The main memory in use is the 'heap' (usually referred to as the 'tape') The entire heap starts filled with zeros
+The main memory in use is the 'heap' (usually referred to as the 'tape').
+The entire heap starts filled with zeros.
 The program has access to a single pointer that starts pointing at address 0.
-The heap is created in chunks, but has a limit of whatever the highest addressable address is
+The heap is created in chunks, but has a limit of whatever the highest addressable address is.
  * These chunks are managed by the interpreter, and don't exist from the program's standpoint
  * If you debug and get no memory dumps, no memory has been created or used yet